nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

  3. 2x4x4 (x1)
  4. Miter saw
  5. Drill
- 6. Screws
+ 6. Wood screws (3in and 4in)
+ 7. Pocket screws (2.5in)
- 7. Ruler and speed square
+ 8. Ruler and speed square
- 8. Sander
+ 9. Sander
- 9. Planer (if needed)
+10. Planer (if needed)
+11. Pocket hole jig
-10. Clamps
+12. Clamps
-11. Wood glue
+13. Wood glue
-12. Stain
+14. Stain
-13. Polyurethane
+15. Polyurethane
-14. Safety glasses and earmuffs
+16. Safety glasses and earmuffs

 ## How-to: